 John William Waterhouse’s 1900 painting

 Mermaids have inspired awe for a very long time.
 They’ve been depicted by many artists; Hans Christian Andersen’s famous fairy tale The Little Mermaid was written back in 1836, the Disney film version was released back in 1989 (1989?!?), and let’s not forget Splash.
-Alongside the book, the films and the toys, there’s the TV programme Mako Mermaids, which my younger two love, there are the mermaid blankets, a whole raft of mermaid beauty products and services including adult ‘mermaid facials’ (?), mermaid slime, you name it…
+Alongside the book, the films and the toys, there’s the TV programme Mako Mermaids, which my younger two love.
+There are also the mermaid blankets, a whole raft of mermaid beauty products and services including adult ‘mermaid facials’ (?), mermaid slime, you name it…

 Mermaid